Play Audio

 Attrition vs Turnover: What's the Difference?

 Knowing the difference between attrition and turnover can save your company money.
-According to Gallup, the cost to replace an employee that quits or is fired can be as much as three times that employee’s salary.
-In 2023, the average weekly earnings of an employee were $1,100 or $57,357.30 annually according to the Bureau of Labor Statistics (BLS).
-Keeping in mind those BLS statistics, that would be nearly $172,071.90 to replace that employee!
-Losing employees can get costly, especially if you’re a small business.
+According to Gallup, the cost to replace an employee who quits or is fired can be as much as three times that employee’s salary.
+In 2025, the average weekly earnings of an employee were $1,204 or $62,608 annually, according to the Bureau of Labor Statistics (BLS).

 What is Employee Attrition?

-Attrition on its most basic level is defined as a “gradual decrease”.
+Attrition, on its most basic level, is defined as a “gradual decrease”.
 When we talk about employee attrition, we aren’t simply talking about employees who leave for better job offers.

 We’re also talking about employees who leave due to retirement or for their own personal reasons - like moving to another geographical area.

-The company typically knows about the employee’s departure ahead of time, especially in the cases of retirement.
+The company typically knows about the employee’s departure ahead of time, especially in the case of retirement.
 Attrition implies that an organization does not have direct control over how many employees are lost for various reasons.

 The key to understanding, if the departure is considered attrition, relies on two facts;